minasedhom1/Parstagram/README.md

 # Parstagram - Part I

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

-Time spent: **7** hours spent in total

 ## User Stories

-The following **required** functionality is completed:

 - [x] User sees app icon in home screen and styled launch screen.
 (1pt)
 - [x] User can sign up to create a new account.
 (1pt)